Students of York University with any of the following conditions may access support through Counselling and Disability Services (CDS):

 In order to receive accommodations to their program, students must self-disclose their condition to CDS staff, including submission of medical reports, psychological testing results and doctors’ referrals.

 Counsellors review the student’s needs and work with individuals to develop appropriate accommodations.
-In order to request that these supports be implemented, Teacher Candidates must be willing to share the results of this consultation with Course Directors, Mentor Teachers and Site Coordinators as appropriate.
+After appointment(s) with CDS, eligible students may receive a letter outlining the accommodation(s) that they require in each class.
+In order to request that these supports be implemented, students must be willing to share the results of this consultation with Course Directors, Mentor Teachers and Site Coordinators as appropriate.